Features of the New 1971 O'Day Sailboats

 1. Design

 When you start talking design, you have to start by talking designers.
-Uffa Fox, C. Raymond Hunt Associates, Andrew Kostanecki, Jan Linge, Philip Rhodes and Ian Proctor are some of the contributors to the new O'Day.
+Uffa Fox, C. Raymond Hunt Associates, Andrew Kostanecki, Jan Linge, Philip Rhodes, and Ian Proctor are some of the contributors to the new O'Day.

 2. Construction

 It's O'Day's policy that everything that's added to the hull be stronger than it has to be — from sheet blocks to floorboards, from forestays to shackles.
-We know this is so from our 25,000 man testing corps in the field — the people who sail O'Day boats.
+We know this is so from our 25,000-man testing corps in the field — the people who sail O'Day boats.

 They've been responsible for the hundreds of design refinements we've made over the years, and it's their advice and interest that have inspired the new designs introduced this year.
-A written, lasting warranty is proof of O'Day's care and pride in its workmanship.
+A written, lasting warranty is proof of O'Day's care and pride in its quality.

 3. Standard equipment